Prodis

 3. 03

-Make answer readiness explicit so the system knows when evidence is complete and when it is not.
+Make readiness explicit so the runtime knows when evidence is complete and when the path must stop.

 4. 04